AmyangXYZ/GhostTunnel-Go/README.md

 ### Client

-Clients use system native WiFi api, so we don't need privilege and additional dependency.
+Client uses system native WiFi api, so we don't need privilege and additional dependency.

-#### Windows

-Simply run the client.exe.
+Simply run the `client.exe`.
 But I strongly recommend to use [P4wnP1](https://github.com/mame82/P4wnP1_aloa) to ship it!

+>Tips:
+>
+>Maybe the fastest way is running a HID script to download the malware from P4wnP1's HTTP Server :-)

 ## Demo

 ![](./demo.gif)

-## Status

-Server side and Windows client done.

-## Todo

-Linux and Mac clients.